KentaroUno/KentaroUno.github.io/pub.md

 ## Conference Proceedings

+* Kazuki Takada, **Kentaro Uno**, and Kazuya Yoshida, "Graph-Based Path/Foothold Planning and Quantitative Map Evaluation for Multi-Limbed Climbing Robots," Proceedings of the 2023 8th International Conference on Robotics and Automation Engineering (ICRAE 2023), pp. TBD, 2023. (accepted)

 <!-- * Keisuke Takehana, Shino Kizaki, Kentaro Uno, Tomomi Tanaka, Gentaro Suda and Kazuya Yoshida, "Evaluation and Comparison of Driving Performance of a Lunar Exploration Rover Wheel in Different Soils," Proceedings of the 16th European-African Regional Conference of the International Society for Terrain-Vehicle Systems (ISTVS), pp. TBD, 2023. -->

 <!-- * James Hurrell, Keisuke Takehana, Gentaro Suda, **Kentaro Uno**, Kazuya Yoshida, "Rashid Rover Discrete Element Method Simulation Analysis," Proceedings of the 16th European-African Regional Conference of the International Society for Terrain-Vehicle Systems (ISTVS), pp. TBD, 2023. -->